ReclaimSoftware/rs-runner/README.md

     assets/
       css/        .styl files
       js/         .coffee files

+    .gitignore    "db"

-When you use `rs-dev`, it'll add these: (TODO)
+When you use `cd app && rs-dev`, it'll add these:

-    data/         a .gitignore'd folder for dev-mode data db/         a LevelDB database, created by rs-dev events/     various logging
+    db/           (.gitignore this)
+      leveldb/    LevelDB database files

 #### Additions to `app`

     app.dir       Your app's folder
-    app.slug    Your app folder's name, with dashes replaced by underscores app.server  The HTTP server, e.g. for your tests to .close app.db      This apps's LevelDB wrapper of the sole LevelDB client All keys are automatically prefixed with "#{app.slug}:"
+    app.slug      Your app folder's name, with dashes replaced by underscores app.module    require(your app's app.coffee)
+    app.server    The HTTP server, e.g. for your tests to .close app.db        This apps's LevelDB wrapper of the sole LevelDB client All keys are automatically prefixed with "#{app.slug}:"

 #### Additions to `global`